openshift-labs/lab-developing-with-odo/workshop/content/100-making-changes-to-source-code.md

 odo watch
 ```

-We will make a small change to the displayed name for our backend, from "National Parks" to "Worldwide National Parks".
+We will make a small change to the displayed name for our backend from "National Parks" to "Worldwide National Parks".
 To change the displayed name for our backend, we edit the file `bin/config.js`.

 ```execute-1
 vi bin/config.js
 ```

-make a change to the file:
+Make a change to the file:

 ```execute-1
 :1,$s/National Parks/Worldwide National Parks/
 ```

-and save the file:
+Save the file:

 ```execute-1
 :wq